Guide to Cortona, Italy

 To check prices and book, I recommend using DiscoverCars.
 It’s a car rental website that includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
 You can often find great deals.

-The city is also a convenient base for day trips to other places in Tuscany and Umbria, so it can be a very good choice if you want to explore the surrounding area.
+Cortona also makes a for a convenient base from which to explore the surrounding area, so you could easily spend a few nights here.
 Within an hour or less, you can reach such fabled towns and cities as Siena, Perugia, Assisi, and Montepulciano , as well as the beautiful countryside around them.
+The pleasant city of Arezzo, which is very much under the radar, is only a short drive away too.

 Connect with Tuscany travel expert Stefano for help perfecting your itinerary, answers to all your travel questions, and fabulous local tips for a better visit!